 Day 5: We will continue following the Merced River to Little Yosemite Valley (6,140′).
 Today we will hike 6.7 easy and downhill miles past incredible backcountry waterfalls and cascades.
 You’ll be able to experience lush areas filled with wildflowers and babbling creeks as you trek through some of the park’s most pristine wilderness.

 Day 6: Our final hike takes us 4.5 miles down to Yosemite Valley (4,000′).
-We will hike along the famous Mist Trail that descends besides both Nevada Fall and Vernal Fall before ending in Half Dome Village.
+We will hike along the famous Mist Trail that descends besides both Nevada Fall and Vernal Fall before ending in Curry Village.
 Typically, the goal is to be finished between 1:00 and 3:00 PM.

 Required shuttle costs are included in the above costs.
 We also include backpacks, sleeping bags, tents, pads, trekking poles and eating utensils at NO EXTRA COST as needed.
 Lastly, all profits from our guided trips go towards our non-profit youth summer camp program.